We ALREADY know that research can save lives.

-The National Trauma Institute advocates for a federally funded Trauma Clinical Trials Network to accelerate the development of evidence-based guidelines to improve the treatment of trauma.
+The National Trauma Institute advocates for adequate funding within the DOD Health Program for a National Trauma Clinical Research Program, which will accelerate the development of evidence-based guidelines to improve the treatment of trauma.
+Read the white paper.

-Learn about the newly launched Coalition for National Trauma Research – a partnership of seven leading trauma organizations to press for federal funding.
+Learn about the newly launched Coalition for National Trauma Research – a partnership of six leading trauma organizations to press for federal funding.

 CLICK HERE FOR MORE INFORMATION